 ‘Tis the season for flamingo chicks!
 This fuzzy little one hatched just before Thanksgiving, joining sister Alice (hatched in October) as the youngest members of the flock.
 Wild Chilean flamingos nest at high altitudes, so these birds are naturally adapted for cold temperatures.
 On chilly nights at the Zoo, the young flamingos’ parents huddle around them to keep… read more

-The Zoo is close to breaking its attendance record in 2014, but we need help to reach our goal!
+On Saturday December 29th, Reid Park Zoo set a new attendance record when our 606,885th visitor walked through the gates!
 The previous record of 606,884 was set in 2012, the year Expedition Tanzania opened.
-2014 has also been a great year for the Zoo–after a mild winter and a series of successful spring and summer events, we… read more
+2014 has also been a great year for the Zoo–after a mild winter and a series of successful spring and summer events,… read more

 The Enrichment Tree is located in the Zoo’s Conservation Learning Center, and is accessible during regular Zoo hours (9am-4pm daily).
 Zoo Keepers have compiled a list of items they know their animals will LOVE, and have decorated this tree with ornaments listing each item separately.
 Just take an ornament, purchase the product (instructions on where to find,… read more

 Elephant calf Nandi turned 3 months old on November 20!
 To celebrate this milestone, we are hosting a photo contest to find her best baby picture.
 Click HERE to submit your photo and vote on your favorite–the entry with the most votes by 12/4 will win a Behind-the-Scenes tour!